 Aim for running a few minutes, 2-3 times a week.
-Then run longer time periods.
+After a week or two of running at that pace, go for more extended time periods.

-To sum it all up, exercising for wellness is about finding an activity that you enjoy AND also fits in well with your life preferences.
-If you start by examining your past exercise experiences, you can then decide what you want from it and what exercise is a stress reliever for you.
-Be sure to start with small quick-win goals and then slowly progress.
+To sum it all up, exercising for wellness is about finding an activity that you enjoy AND also fits in well with your personality, abilities and lifestyle preferences.
 These tips will help you find activities you enjoy and then help you stick to a regular exercise schedule.

 Stop hating to exercise by making your first decision now.
 If you haven’t made your list of activities from your youth, do it right this second.
 Heck, you might even remember something you miss doing!